-One of the most important steps in creating a great website is choosing the right domain name.
-Popular domain names go quickly — so, once you've found a great fit for your site, use a domain name search to make sure it's not taken, or pay the asking price if the owner is looking to sell.
+One of the first steps to create a great website is choosing the right domain name.
+Popular domain names go quickly.
+So, once you've thought of one you like, use a domain name search to make sure it's not taken, or pay the asking price if the owner is looking to sell.

 How to Transfer a Domain